 No work should be carried out by a tradesperson who has coronavirus symptoms, however mild.

 Everyone must comply with the restrictions and requirements set out in the Regulations.
 There is separate guidance on reasonable measures to be taken to prevent the spread of coronavirus which persons responsible for work must have regard to.

-The requirements to close relevant businesses are set out in Regulations 7-11 of and Schedules 1-3 to the Health Protection (Coronavirus Restrictions) (No. 2) (Wales) Regulations 2020.
+The requirements to close relevant businesses are set out in Regulations 7-11 of and Schedules 1-3 to the Health Protection (Coronavirus Restrictions) (No. 2) (Wales) Regulations 2029 (as amended).
 A business operating in contravention of these Regulations will be committing an offence, which may attract a fine which is not limited on the statutory scales.

 Environmental Health and Trading Standards officers will monitor compliance with these regulations, with police support provided if appropriate.
 Businesses and premises that breach them will be subject to prohibition notices, and potentially unlimited fines.